xeago/gradblog/graduation/extended-abstract.md

 would further specify the assignment.

-The complexities of this assignment are to be found in areas of textual analysis, of distributed systems, of unknown programming environment and frameworks, and cultural differences.
+The complexities of this assignment are to be found in areas of textual analysis, of distributed systems, of unknown programming environments and frameworks, and cultural differences.

 # Method